fespinosa-dev/memory-game/README.md

 # memory-game
-It's javascript memory game where you need to match pairs of cards.
+It's a coll memory game where you need to match pairs of cards.

+# How to install